 Vermont is the greenest state I have ever been in.

 Two views looking west from our train.

-The new track that I will ride to Omya tomorrow.
+The new track on which I will ride to Omya tomorrow.

-We ran by the Hammond Covered Bridge outside of Florence.
+We ran by the Hammond Covered Bridge built in 1842, spanning Otter Creek, outside of Florence.

 Tank cars waiting to go to Omya.